 Protecting Family from Funeral Costs

 Funerals in Australia are expensive, and without life insurance, the cost falls on your family.
-A modest life insurance policy ensures your parents or siblings are not burdened.
+A modest policy ensures your parents or siblings are not financially burdened.

-• Estate administration and probate add additional costs
+• Estate administration, legal fees, and potential probate costs add further expenses

 Income Protection - Your Most Valuable Asset